No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Introduction

-In summary, our contributions are as follows. \textit{(1)} We are the first to propose a method addressing the full spectrum of tabular data missingness, ranging from no to complete tabular data. \textit{(2)} We introduce RoVTL, featuring a novel data missingness augmentation approach and an effective downstream task fine-tuning strategy, involving TabMoFe loss and DGL. \textit{(3)} Experiments on medical and natural images datasets show that RoVTL surpasses the SOTA methods across varying tabular data availability scenarios, scoring the highest improvement when little tabular data is available. \textit{(4)} We show generalization to external cardiac and natural domain datasets, highlighting potential for vision-tabular foundation models.
+In summary, our contributions are as follows. \textit{(1)} We are the first to propose a method addressing the full spectrum of tabular data missingness, ranging from no to complete tabular data. \textit{(2)} We introduce RoVTL, featuring a novel data missingness augmentation approach and an effective downstream task fine-tuning strategy, enhanced by the proposed TabMoFe loss. \textit{(3)} Experiments on medical and natural images datasets show that RoVTL surpasses the SOTA methods across varying tabular data availability scenarios, scoring the greatest improvement when little tabular data is available. \textit{(4)} We show transferability to external cardiac dataset with reduced tabular attribute availability, highlighting its potential as a robust vision-tabular foundation model, and show the architectural generalization of RoVTL to the natural image domain.